Riateche/rammingen/server/README.md

     Repeat for every client you'd like to configure.

-4. Run the server once to verify the configuration:
+4. Run the server to verify the configuration:
     ```sh
     docker run \
         --volume /etc/rammingen-server.conf:/etc/rammingen-server.conf:ro \
         --volume /var/storage/:/var/storage/ \
+        --rm -d --name rammingen --replace \
+        --network=host \
         riateche/rammingen:0.1.4
     ```
 5. Consult documentation for docker/podman and your operating system to set up rammingen-server as a continuously running service, for example, by creating a new systemd service for it.
 It's also recommended to run it under a non-root user.